Lazap-Development/Lazap/.github/pull_request_template.md

 #### **Description**
- breif description of what this pull request is
+A brief description of what this pull request is

 #### **Changes (in short)**
 ```diff